Is Okra Healthy?

 I recently had a chance to talk with Chris Smith about the amazing health benefits of okra and many other reasons why we should grow it and eat it.
 Chris, an expert okra enthusiast, wrote “The Whole Okra: A Seed to Stem Celebration” which recently has been awarded a 2020 James Beard Award for Reference, History and Scholarship !
 Congratulations Chris!

-After having read “The Whole Okra” book, I had a chance to catch up with Chris to talk about his book and his experience growing okra as part of his research for the book.
+After reading “The Whole Okra,” I had a chance to catch up with Chris to talk about his book and his experience growing okra as part of his research for it.

 Interview with Chris About The Whole Okra and the Amazing Health Benefits of Okra

-Vine Ripe Nutrition: I know you mentioned your first experiences with okra, but how did you happen to fall in love with the okra plant in your garden and decide that you wanted to write a book about it?
+Vine Ripe Nutrition: I know you mentioned your first experiences with okra, but how did you happen to fall in love with the okra plant in your garden and decide to write a book about it?

-Chris: I like to say that okra found me, not the other way round.
-A friend of my fiance, Belle named Linda Lee, gifted us a dried okra pod along with a wonderful box of indian spices, as a bridal shower gift.
+Chris: I like to say that Okra found me, not the other way around.
+A friend of my fiance, Belle, named Linda Lee, gifted us a dried okra pod, along with a beautiful box of Indian spices, as a bridal shower gift.
 Linda had grown the okra from seeds she bought and since saved from a roadside farmstand in Rosman NC.
-I felt the weight of the seeds’ story and planted them in Asheville when I moved up here in 2013.
-That was certainly the start of this love story!
+I felt the weight of the seeds’ story and planted them in Asheville when I moved here in 2013.
+That was undoubtedly the start of this love story!

-Indian spices sounds fantastic to cook with okra!
+Indian spices sound fantastic when cooking with okra!

 Vine Ripe Nutrition: Tell us a little more about the origins of okra.

-Chris: I go into greater depth in the first chapter of my book, but in short okra was likely domesticated in the Ethiopian region of east Africa.
-There is good evidence to suggest that okra’s ancestors were Indian/Asiatic in origin.
-The okra that arrived in the Americas had originated from the west coast of Africa during the slave trade, where it had been grown for a long time.
+Chris: I discuss this in greater depth in the first chapter of my book, but in short, okra was likely domesticated in the Ethiopian region of East Africa.
+There is good evidence to suggest that okra’s ancestors were Indian/Asian in origin.
+The okra that arrived in the Americas originated from the west coast of Africa during the slave trade, where it had been grown for a long time.

 Vine Ripe Nutrition: How many varieties of okra are out there? (or how many do you estimate) Tell us a little bit about your Okra Diversity Trial.

-Chris: So far, I have grown around 125 varieties of okra, but this is a small drop in the ocean when you look at genebanks like the USDA and the Indian and Nigerian seed banks, which list thousands of varieties.
-In 2018, I started doing large variety “grow outs” in part to explore the diversity that exists within okra.
-We found such a wonderful range of plant types, pod types, leaf types etc. It was quite rewarding, and we’ve continued to grow out and document these varieties through my work with the Utopian Seed Project.
+Chris: So far, I have grown around 125 varieties of okra, but this is a slight drop in the ocean when you look at genebanks like the USDA and the Indian and Nigerian seed banks, which list thousands of varieties.
+In 2018, I started doing a large variety of “growouts” to explore the diversity within okra.
+We found a fantastic range of plant types, pod types, leaf types, etc. It was pretty rewarding, and we’ve continued to grow and document these varieties through my work with the Utopian Seed Project.

 That is so very cool!

-Vine Ripe Nutrition: Share with us a little bit about the diverse things that you can do with okra and some of the amazing and surprising things that you can do with it.
+Vine Ripe Nutrition: Share with us a little bit about the diverse things you can do with okra and some of the amazing and surprising things you can do with it.

-Chris: One of the things I love about okra is that the whole plant is useful to the home gardener (and beyond).
-My book is titled, The Whole Okra: A Seed to Stem Celebration, so in a way this question can only be fully answered by reading the whole book!
+Chris: One of the things I love about okra is that the whole plant is helpful to the home gardener (and beyond).
+My book is titled The Whole Okra: A Seed to Stem Celebration, so in a way, this question can only be fully answered by reading the whole book!

-But some highlights that spring to mind would be: the petiole of okra is hollow, and some varieties are suitable for drying down into compostable straws; the flowers can be dried and infused into a delicious tea; the tough/fibrous pod can still be shelled for a tender seed inside; the mature seeds can be roasted and ground into a nutty coffee-esque flour.
+But some highlights that spring to mind are: the petiole of okra is hollow, and some varieties are suitable for drying down into compostable straws; the flowers can be dried and infused into a delicious tea; the tough/fibrous pod can still be shelled for a tender seed inside; and the mature seeds can be roasted and ground into a nutty coffee-esque flour.
 And so much more!

-Vine Ripe Nutrition: I know that asking you to pick a favorite variety would be tough, but could you share your top five?
+Vine Ripe Nutrition: I know asking you to pick a favorite variety would be challenging, but could you share your top five?

-Chris: At the moment I’m enamored with Aunt Hettie’s Red, a TN heirloom with great flavor that Slow Food Asheville is spotlighting this year in their heritage food project (see more about their project below).
+Chris: I’m currently enamored with Aunt Hettie’s Red, a TN heirloom with great flavor that Slow Food Asheville is spotlighting this year in its heritage food project (see more about their project below).

-Sea Island Red is an okra that came to me from Sarah Ross who received those seeds from the Gullah Geechee seed saving matriarch of the Georgian Sea Islands shortly before she died.
-The bag I received the seeds in had Ethiopian Okra written in black sharpie and then the name, Sea Island Red.
+Sea Island Red is an okra that came to me from Sarah Ross, who received those seeds from the Gullah Geechee, the seed-saving matriarch of the Georgian Sea Islands, shortly before she died.
+The bag I received the seeds in had Ethiopian Okra written in black Sharpie and then the name Sea Island Red.
 We have no explanation and no way to get one, but I love the mysterious connection back to the homeland of okra.
 I have been sending these seeds to any Gullah Geechee I meet!

-Yalova Akkoy is a Turkish okra that I won the first okra taste test I ever did (with 60 varieties of okra), I enjoy the variety but also the fact that Turkey has an okra culture of regional domesticated “landraces” (a local variety that has developed) which are locally prized and selected for flavor.
+Yalova Akkoy is a Turkish okra that I won the first okra taste test I ever did (with 60 varieties of okra).
+I enjoy the variety and the fact that Turkey has an okra culture of regional domesticated “landraces” (a local variety that has developed) that are locally prized and selected for flavor.

-Mr. Bill’s Big Okra is a variety which I received at a seed swap that had no background story.
+Mr. Bill’s Big Okra is a variety I received at a seed swap with no background story.
 The variety stunned me out in the field because it was so big and productive.
-The pods were the stubby type, but stayed buttery tender even when they were big.
-This plant was also green all the way through, which is actually rare for okra.
+The pods were the stubby type, but they stayed buttery tender even when they were big.
+This plant was also green all the way through, which is rare for okra.
 There is almost always evidence of red somewhere on the plant, but not with Mr. Bill’s Big Okra!

-Vine Ripe Nutrition: I would like to ask, how could you keep those variety notes straight?
-I guess it is a little easier than keeping wine or beer tasting notes straight.
+Vine Ripe Nutrition: I would like to ask how you keep those variety notes straight.
+It is a little easier than keeping wine or beer-tasting notes straight.

-Chris: Okra flowers are self-pollinating and self-fertile, so it’s actually quite easy to pop a bag over a flower shortly before it opens and allow that flower to pollinate itself without the interference of cross pollinating insects.
-That is the way I can easily save a few ‘pure-seed’ pods from each variety.
+Chris: Okra flowers are self-pollinating and self-fertile, so it’s quite easy to pop a bag over a flower shortly before it opens and allow that flower to pollinate itself without the interference of cross-pollinating insects.
+That is how I can easily save a few ‘pure-seed’ pods from each variety.

-Vine Ripe Nutrition: I loved listening to your interview with Melina Hemmelgarn on her Food Sleuth Radio, where you discussed “embracing the slime” and the fact that the slime often is a make or break for many people when it comes to okra.
-You mentioned making okra water, creating a vegetable pate to make into fritters and also using for a natural thickener for soups.
-Are their other ways to welcome the thicker side of okra into your life?
+Vine Ripe Nutrition: I loved listening to your interview with Melina Hemmelgarn on her Food Sleuth Radio, where you discussed “embracing the slime” and the fact that slime often is a make-or-break for many people regarding okra.
+You mentioned making okra water, creating a vegetable paste into patties, and using it as a natural thickener for soups.
+Are there other ways to welcome the thicker side of okra into your life?

-Chris: The classic and widely embraced dish that celebrates okra’s thickening effect is gumbo.
-Everyone hates the slime until it comes to gumbo and then it’s loved and appreciated!
-Another interesting use for the slime, which has some roots in Korea (with a related species), is in papermaking.
-We made okra fiber paper from the bast fibers (innerbark/skin) but used pulverized okra root as a thickening agent for the solution to help bind the paper together.
+Chris: Gumbo is a classic and widely embraced dish that celebrates okra’s thickening effect.
+Everyone hates the slime until it comes to gumbo, and it’s loved and appreciated!
+Another exciting use for the slime, which has some roots in Korea (with a related species), is papermaking.
+We made okra fiber paper from the bast fibers (inner bark/skin) but used pulverized okra root as a thickening agent for the solution to help bind the paper together.

 Making okra paper sounds so fun!

-Vine Ripe Nutrition: Tell us a little about your roasted recipe and why you decided on this recipe to share.
+Vine Ripe Nutrition: Please tell us a little about your roasted recipe and why you decided to share it.

 Chris: The roasted okra recipe is quick and simple and delicious.
 It is simply the dish that converts the most people from hating okra to loving okra!

-Vine Ripe Nutrition: You talked about ways to preserve okra like drying, fermenting, pickling, canning and freezing.
-What are some of the best ways to prepare something out of dehydrated or frozen okra?
+Vine Ripe Nutrition: You talked about ways to preserve okra, such as drying, fermenting, pickling, canning, and freezing.
+What are some of the best ways to prepare something from dehydrated or frozen okra?

-Chris: The main way I use frozen okra is for the roasted okra recipe above.
-If you cut the okra lengthwise before freezing then you can go straight from the freezer to the oven and have roasted okra fries in the depths of winter and notice very little difference from fresh okra.
+Chris: I mainly use frozen okra for the roasted okra recipe above.
+If you cut the okra lengthwise before freezing, you can go straight from the freezer to the oven, have roasted okra fries in winter depths, and notice very little difference from fresh okra.

-The main way I use dehydrated okra is in soups and gumbos.
-2lbs of fresh okra dries to about 4oz (variety depending), so that’s quite the concentration of flavors.
+The primary way I use dehydrated okra is in soups and gumbos.
+Two pounds of fresh okra dries to about 4oz (the variety depends), so that’s quite the concentration of flavors.
 I slice my okra into rings before drying.
-The dried okra is shelf stable, can be snacked on as is, but when it’s dehydrated into a winter soup, then the okra reabsorbs the flavors of whatever stock you’re cooking with.
-I truly believe soups and gumbos made with dried okra are superior to those made with fresh.
+The dried okra is shelf stable and can be snacked on as is, but when dehydrated into a winter soup, it reabsorbs the flavors of whatever stock you’re cooking with.
+I believe soups and gumbos made with dried okra are superior to fresh ones.

-Vine Ripe Nutrition: Tell me a little bit more about the Slow Food Heritage Seed Project and why your group decided to grow the Aunt Hettie’s Variety?
+Vine Ripe Nutrition: Can you tell me a little bit more about the Slow Food Heritage Seed Project and why your group decided to grow Aunt Hettie’s Variety?

-I think Slow Food Asheville answer this question best:
+I think Slow Food Asheville answers this question best:

 “We have launched Slow Food Asheville’s Heritage Food Project, an annual celebration of agricultural biodiversity, gardening education, seed saving, flavor, and community.

-This year we are highlighting Aunt Hettie’s Red Okra, a variety valued for its flavor and beauty.
-We are working closely with the Utopian Seed Project, a WNC organization that has researched and grown many varieties of okra in its efforts to develop a “regional seed hub” that supports a strong local food system.
+This year, we highlight Aunt Hettie’s Red Okra, a variety valued for its flavor and beauty.
+We are working closely with the Utopian Seed Project.
+This WNC organization has researched and grown many okra varieties to develop a “regional seed hub” that supports a robust local food system.

 How will it work this summer?
 We share thousands of seeds to community groups and home gardeners.
 Then we all plant, tend, grow, and eat Aunt Hettie’s red okra throughout the summer!
 We will be checking in with people to hear about and share our gardening stories and culinary adventures!”